Bumblebee00/SymbolicIntegration.jl/README.md

 # Testing

-There is a test suit of ~70k integration problems.
-Rn they are still in mathematica syntax, and they can be translated into julia with the `testset_translator.jl` script (still experimental).
-Once they are all transalted, the mathematica syntax ones will be removed.
-I translated only some of them in julia.
-To run them, execute in a terminal:
+There is a test suit of several thousands integral taken from the RUBI package, in the folders `test/test_files/0 Independent test suites` and `test/test_files/1 Algebraic functions`.
+They can be used to test the package running
 ```
 julia --project=. test/runtests.jl
 ```